 For a detailed description of a cleaning protocol refer to U.S. Environmental Protection Agency Publications EPA-600/4-77-039 ("Sampling of Water and Wastewater" by Dr. Phillip E. Shelley), or consult with the facility that will do the actual testing of the samples.
-They could probably assist in setting a cleaning regime that will help produce the most accurate results possible.
+They should be able to assist in setting a cleaning regime that will help produce the most accurate results possible.

-The following procedures are very general outlines of procedures for cleaning certain parts of the sampler:
+The following procedures are very general outlines of steps for cleaning certain parts of the sampler: